 Because of the Gulf Stream, the region has a milder climate than other Arctic regions, and fishing is the core business here.

 The Finnmark is the northernmost part of continental Europe

 Here the Norwegian coastline swings eastward, and the Finnmark has always been an area where East meets West, in culture as well as in nature and geography

-This town offers some museums experience, which tells about the Arctic region.
-Tromsø gets more and more culinary highlights, and Tromsø provides excellent transport possibilities from the rest of Norway, which makes Tromsø to the perfect beginning for a Northern Norway adventure tour.
+This town offers some museum experience, which tells about the Arctic region.
+Tromsø gets more and more culinary highlights, and Tromsø provides excellent transport possibilities from the rest of Norway, which makes Tromsø the perfect beginning for a Northern Norway adventure tour.

-If you like to enjoy the beautiful nature around Tromsø - then we recommend you to visit the Lyngenfjord region.
+If you enjoy the beautiful nature around Tromsø, we recommend you visit the Lyngenfjord region.

-To explore the great Norwegian nature and the world-famous seasonally lights, it is a good idea to book a local adventure tour.
-Here you find attractions as snowmobiling, dogsledding, hiking, kayaking, biking, skiing, to mention few.
-All year round local tour operators arrange tours, or you can go by yourself, but we recommend tours with local guides.
-Through these fantastic adventures tours, you also have the best way to experience the local civilisation.
+Local tour operators arrange tours all year round, or you can go by yourself, but we recommend tours with local guides.
+Through these fantastic adventure tours, you also have the best way to experience the local civilisation.

-You can also have a stay in an ice hotel made of snow up here.
+You can also stay in Kirkenes Ice hotel -totally made of snow.